 Linh Ukraine runs in front of a burning house in Vovchansk, May 2024.
 (Photo: SCMP)

 The 50-year-old woman lives with her family in a university dormitory in Kharkiv.
-Her husband Viktor, 65, added: "We ran down to the basement.
+Her husband, Viktor, 65, added: "We ran down to the basement.
 All the buildings were on fire.
 We were crammed into the basement for almost four weeks, until June 3."

 “Nice town, friendly people.
 We have everything,” librarian Stryzhakova sighed.
-“No one could imagine that we were almost wiped off the face of the Earth.”
+“No one could imagine we were almost wiped off the face of the Earth.”

-The mayor of the town of Gambarashvili, who was hit in the leg by shrapnel while overseeing the evacuation of Vovchansk, shook his head when asked to estimate the number of casualties.
+Mayor Gambarashvili, who was hit in the leg by shrapnel while overseeing the evacuation of Vovchansk, shook his head when asked to estimate the number of casualties.
 "Definitely dozens.
 There could be more," he said.

 Source: https://vtcnews.vn/thi-tran-vovchansk-gan-nhu-bi-xoa-so-boi-xung-dot-nga-ukraine-ar904365.html